JonnyWen/ProjectISU/README.md

 git push

 ## To dos:
-### 1.Enhance face recognition functionality to write to database
+### 1.Enhance face recognition functionality to write to database DONE
 ### 2.Create attendance table in GUI
 ### 3.Show attendance and show absence functionality
 ### 4.Clear attendance button and functionality